EconomyLens.com

 Related

-Expectations that the Federal Reserve would continue easing monetary policy into the new year have recently helped equities mitigate lingering concerns about an artificial intelligence-fuelled bubble.
+Expectations that the Federal Reserve would continue easing monetary policy into the new year have recently helped equities mitigate lingering concerns about an artificial intelligence-fueled bubble.
 Markets see a nearly 90-percent chance of a third successive US rate cut on December 10, with traders closely watching this week’s American data on private jobs creation, services activity, and personal consumption expenditure — the Fed’s preferred gauge of inflation.

 After last week’s healthy gains and Wall Street’s strong Thanksgiving rally, Asian equities closed mixed on Monday.
 Hong Kong, Shanghai, Singapore, and Bangkok rose, but Sydney, Seoul, Wellington, Manila, Mumbai, and Taipei dipped.
 Tokyo sank 1.9 percent as the yen strengthened on expectations that the Bank of Japan (BoJ) will lift interest rates this month.